esprit-dev/homebridge-dummy/README.md

 - `pingInterval` - The raw interval to check the reachability of the above host (default 60 seconds)
 - `pingUnits` - The units to use for interval above

-Using MAC Address is particularly useful for triggering events based on joining or leaving your local network.
+This can be particularly useful for triggering events based on joining or leaving your local network.

 If you want to use this for "arriving" or "leaving" a location, it is not recommended to use a single presence accessory for both.
 This is because a device such as a phone can connect and disconnect frequently from the network when the screen is off, so the switch will toggle back and forth.